The access to the main features of Probely is ruled by permissions. For instance, in order to add a target, the user needs to have the permission

 Developer can view targets, change target settings, change findings, and start scans, but cannot add targets.

-You can then map roles to users at an account level or at a target level.
+You can then map roles to users at an account level, team level, or at a target level.
 When you are adding a user, you can set the user's:

 Admin on a specific target.